 - Most likely have a follow-up appointment this week so your surgeon can check on your progress.

 - Patients must still adhere to the pre-approved clear liquid diet.

-- There are no lifting or activity restrictions after ESG, and patients are encouraged to exercise and become active as soon as possible.
+- After ESG, patients have no lifting or activity restrictions.
+We highly encourage patients to exercise and become active as soon as possible.

 - Patients may drive as long as they are not taking narcotic pain medications.

 - Patients may return to work as soon as they feel comfortable enough to do so.

 During the first week after the procedure, the patient should adhere to a clear liquid diet without sugar.
 It is important to refrain from consuming soft or solid foods to ensure the sutures remain intact and have sufficient time to stabilize.
 It is advisable to avoid carbonated beverages for a minimum of one month.

 - You can take all medications in tablet or capsule form according to doctors’ orders.